Motorola razr+ (2024) vs Samsung Galaxy XCover6 Pro

 Who should buy each?

-Choose the Samsung Galaxy XCover6 Pro if: you need a rugged phone for outdoor use, require a user-removable battery for extended trips, or value PTT features for work.
+Choose the Samsung Galaxy XCover6 Pro if: you need a user-removable battery for long trips, you work in tough environments where durability is key, or you prefer a device that supports POGO pin charging.
 (6.6" display, 120 Hz refresh)

 Conclusion